Simulation of Beam-Beam Effects and Tevatron Experience: Simulation results

-The numerical simulation was used to justify the decrease of antiproton betatron tune chromaticity, reduction of the $\beta^*$ from 0.35 m to 0.28 m (both in 2005).
-Importance of separation at the long range collision points nearest to the main IPs was also demonstrated.
+Simulations with Lifetrac played an important role in justification of many collider configuration changes, which resulted in performance improvements.
+These changes include the decrease of antiproton betatron tune chromaticity, reduction of the $\beta^*$ from 0.35 m to 0.28 m (both in 2005), correction of the collision optics, increase of separation at the long range collision points nearest to the main IPs, and correction of the chromatic beta-function.
+In this section we present selected simulation results for some of these topics.

-Planning for the increase in amount of antiprotons available to the collider, we identified the large chromaticity of $\beta^*$ as a possible source of the proton life time deterioration.
-Figure \ref{intensity_c2} shows the beam-beam induced proton life time for different values of $\xi$, and demonstrates the positive effect of corrected chromatic $\beta^*$.

-Simulations revealed an interesting feature in the behavior of the proton bunch length at high values of $\xi$ - the so-called bunch shaving, when the bunch length starts to decrease after initiating head-on collisions instead of steady growth predicted by the diffusion model (Fig. \ref{sigm_c2}).
-This behavior was observed multiple times during HEP stores in 2007, being especially pronounced when the vertical proton betatron tune was set too high.

-The significance of the PCs is illustrated in Fig. \ref{fig_nopc}, where a bunch intensity is plotted vs. time ($2\times 10^6$ turns correspond to about 15 hours in the Tevatron) with the complete set of IPs and PCs, and with PCs turned off.
-It is clear that PCs dominate the particle losses.

-\subsection{Optics Errors}
+\subsection{Optics errors}

-In the simulations we used 3 major Tevatron optics modifications: \begin{itemize} \item ``design'' optics with ideal parameters of the main Interaction Points (IP), zero coupling. \item ``january'' optics which was in effect until March, 2004.
-This optics was measured in January, 2004, and had sufficient distortions in the main IPs (unequal beta's, beam waists shifted from the IP), and betatron coupling. \item ``june'' optics introduced in March, 2004, where the distortions were corrected. \end{itemize} Comparison of the three cases is shown in Fig. \ref{intensity1}.
+Early in the Collider Run II it was recognized that the Tevatron collision optics had significant deviations from design caused by the systematic betatron coupling resulting from the coil creep in main dipoles \cite{TevDipoles}, magnet calibration errors and other sources.
+We have measured the machine optics using the orbit response method \cite{diff_orb} and performed simulations with Lifetrac for different optics versions.
+In the results presented below we used 3 major optics modifications: \begin{itemize} \item ``design'' optics with ideal parameters of the main IPs and zero coupling. \item ``january'' optics which was in effect until March, 2004.
+This optics was measured in January, 2004, and had sufficient distortions in the main IPs (unequal $\beta$-functions, beam waists shifted from the IP), and betatron coupling. \item ``june'' optics introduced in March, 2004, where all the distortions were corrected. \end{itemize} Comparison of the three cases is shown in Figure \ref{intensity1}.
 This plot shows that modifications to the optics implemented in March, 2004, made the optics close to the design.
-Additional simulations revealed that the main source of particle losses was in the long range collisions (PC) nearest to the main IPs.
-Increasing the beams separation in these points and repairing the phase advances cured high antiproton losses.
+Additional simulations revealed that the main source of particle losses was in the long range collisions nearest to the main IPs.
+Increasing the beams separation in those points and optimisation of the phase advances cured high antiproton losses.